ping-payments/ping_python_sdk/doc/api_resources/payments_api/payment.md

 -   Send in an environment parameter to test your code in `sandbox` mode.
 The default value is `production`.

-get_payment() takes a `payment_order_id` and a `payment_id` connected to a matching payment order and returns a payment object. get_payment() returns an error object if the payment_order_id or payment_id is invalid, or if the payment_id doesn't match any payments connected to the payment order matching the payment_order_id.
+get_payment() takes a `payment_order_id` and a `payment_id` connected to a matching payment order and returns a payment object. get_payment() returns an error object if the payment_order_id or payment_id is invalid get_payment() returns an error object if the payment_id doesn't match any payments connected to the payment order matching the payment_order_id. get_payment() returns an error object if the tenant_id is invalid.

 ```python
 def get_payment(payment_order_id, payment_id)